johnvenkiah/CI_PP5_John_Venkiah/README.md

 ### Feature 12: The Admin Features

+There are extra features for admin users, so that site owners can edit products on the site.

 **User stories covered:**

 36. As a site owner, I can add, edit or remove any product on the site